 In 2003, less than a year after we married my husband Matt was diagnosed with Young Onset Parkinson’s Disease.
-Becoming a carer happened a little while later (It's about time I shared my own story).
+Being a carer happened a little while later (it's time to update my story).

 Well actually nothing changed immediately, things changed slowly.
 I didn’t become a carer overnight.
 My husband didn’t need any practical help.
 Emotionally we both supported each other.
 I started making his packed lunch for him though.

 I told my employer, friends and family about his diagnosis but it would have felt very odd to have told anyone I had become his carer.
 We carried on with life, work, children.
 With the occasional medical appointment and change of medication, life was manageable.
 The future looked scary though and I wasn’t sure I’d be able to care for him when the time came.

 Our future changed and we adapted to it.
 Part-time work seemed like the best option for me after maternity leave, my husband gradually needed more help and I just struggled on.
 I was working part-time, running the home, looking after our two girls and caring for my husband ...hang on when did that happen?

 I hit a wall, ran out of energy and everything became hard work.
 Early nights made no difference.
 Exhausted, I booked an appointment with my GP who calmly ticked a box on his computer to add me to the practice carers register and asked me if I had considered respite care.

 It was quite a relief to be given the label of a carer.
 It helped me understand I was dealing with more than I had realised and needed to think about the support I had around me.

 We had some difficult times where it felt like this was the new normal and we would just have to get used to it, the occasional bad day would turn in to a whole week of bad days.